 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 The iconic ‘90s accessory has made its comeback, and we love it.
-Read the article to discover nine brands making eco-friendly scrunchies that are gentle on your hair and the planet.
+Read the article to discover the brands making more responsible scrunchies that are gentle on your hair and the planet.

 The iconic ‘90s accessory has made a comeback